We encourage Stonnington residents to install rainwater tanks to make better use of our water resources.

-Rainwater tanks allow for the storage of some of the stormwater from the roof.
-However, the tank must be fitted with an overflow pipe of the same diameter as the inlet pipe which must be connected to a stormwater drainage system that discharges to a legal discharge point.
+Your rainwater tank must be fitted with an overflow pipe of the same diameter as the inlet pipe.
+The overflow pipe must be connected to a stormwater drainage system that discharges to a legal discharge point.

 There are potential health risks associated with drinking unfiltered water from rainwater tanks.
 The Department of the Environment and Primary Industries has a lot of good information about rainwater tanks, including water quality and rebates available.

 The State Government of Victoria has introduced a rebate scheme for ‘waterwise’ products.
 Rebates are available for the following products: